sobanieca/Nwire/README.md

 C:\Code\MyNotSoAmazingProject\
 ```

 Then, you should put Nwire folder in C:\Code directory, as Nwire scans through all directories (and subdirectories) where it is located.
+[REMARK] This is most important step, so ensure that Nwire.exe is located under C:\Code\Nwire\Nwire.exe.

 3. How does it work
 =============